FOR SPEED AND CONNECTIVITY: CAT6 DATA CABLING SERVICE FOR INSTALLATION OR UPGRADE

 However, you can only receive the benefits of the cat6 cable if you get them properly installed.

 We excel in cabling cat6 cables and cat5e cables.
-If your business is based in the Grand Montreal, contact us.
+If your business is based in the greater Montreal area, contact us.